 Education and STEM

 Want a STEM job?
 If so, attaining a postsecondary education may improve your chances.
 Most STEM jobs require education and training to learn the skills and knowledge for the job.
-The typical entry-level education for almost three-quarters (71.3%) of STEM job openings is postsecondary training or higher.
-Nearly half (47.3%) of STEM job openings require a bachelor’s degree.
+The typical entry-level education for almost 70% of STEM job openings is postsecondary training or higher.
+Nearly half (47%) of STEM job openings require a bachelor’s degree.

-Looking at all projected job openings in Oregon, 76 percent of openings that require a doctoral or professional degree are STEM jobs.
-Forty-nine percent of openings that require a bachelor’s degree and 60 percent that require an associate’s degree are STEM jobs.
+Looking at all projected job openings in Oregon, 74% of openings that require a doctoral or professional degree are STEM jobs.
+Forty-nine percent of openings that require a bachelor’s degree and 58% that require an associate’s degree are STEM jobs.

-Physicians, surgeons, pharmacists, and physical therapists lead the way among the doctoral or professional degree STEM jobs.
-At the master’s degree level, nurse practitioners and postsecondary teachers account for the greatest number of STEM jobs.
-At the bachelor’s degree level, registered nurses, accountants and auditors, and business operations specialists dominate STEM jobs.
-Construction managers, engineering technicians, and dental hygienists lead the way among the associate degree jobs.
+Physicians, pharmacists, and physical therapists lead the way among the doctoral or professional degree STEM jobs.
+At the master’s degree level, nurse practitioners and postsecondary teachers in health specialties account for the largest number of STEM jobs.
+At the bachelor’s degree level, registered nurses, software developers, and business operations specialists dominate STEM jobs.
+Construction managers, biological and engineering technicians, as well as dental hygienists lead the way among the associate degree jobs.

 Will We Have Enough?

 One reason you may have heard the term STEM is due to the ongoing discussion and concern about whether there will be enough graduates with STEM skills to meet the demand.
 Education planners and policy makers are working to assure an adequate supply of workers is available to meet the need – not an easy task given the various factors that impact both supply and demand.